asa1230/Crazy-Snake/README.md

 # Crazy-Snake
-A web browser game based off of the titular cellphone game Snake.
+A web browser game based off of the legendary cellphone game Snake.
 Coded using HTML5, Canvas, CSS, and JQuery.